raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/cleanup.md

 Click on Actions, Instance State, then Terminate.

-### Deleting a Launch Template
+### Deleting the Launch Template

-If you no longer require a launch template, you can delete it.
-Deleting a launch template deletes all of its versions.
+If you no longer require the launch template, you can delete it.
+Deleting the launch template deletes all of its versions.

-**To delete a launch template**
+**To delete the launch template**

 ```bash
 $ aws ec2 delete-launch-template --launch-template-name SpotInstanceTemplate